PyFunceble/domain2idna/README.md

     optional arguments:
     -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
                             Set the domain to convert.
-    -f FILE, --file FILE  Set the domain to convert.
+    -f FILE, --file FILE  Set the file to read to get the domain(s) to convert.
     -o OUTPUT, --output OUTPUT
                             Set the file where we write the converted domain(s).

     Crafted with ♥ by Nissar Chababy (Funilrys)